Professional commercial landscape maintenance at a Colorado business property

-Year-round commercial lawn maintenance for HOA communities, office parks, retail centers, and metro districts across Douglas County and the Denver Metro area.
-Reliable crews, consistent results, and detailed documentation.
+Recurring commercial landscape maintenance for HOA communities, office parks, retail centers, and metro districts across Douglas County and the Denver Metro area.
+Reliable route crews, consistent edges, healthier turf, and clear communication for managers.

-Commercial lawn maintenance in Colorado is not residential lawn care at a larger scale.
-It requires understanding water district regulations, HOA compliance standards, commercial timing requirements, and the agronomic realities of managing turf at 5,500 to 6,500 feet elevation in a semi-arid climate.
+Commercial landscape maintenance is not residential mowing at a larger scale.
+It requires route planning, water district awareness, HOA compliance standards, commercial timing requirements, and the agronomic realities of keeping turf healthy at 5,500 to 6,500 feet elevation in a semi-arid climate.

-JLS Landscape & Sprinkler has maintained commercial turf across the Denver Metro and Douglas County since the late 1990s.
-We serve HOA common areas, corporate office parks, retail shopping centers, metro district land, church campuses, medical offices, and multi-family residential complexes.
-Our commercial maintenance programs cover mowing, edging, trimming, fertilization, aeration, weed control, and seasonal adjustments -- all scheduled around Colorado's actual growing season rather than a generic national calendar.
+JLS Landscape & Sprinkler maintains commercial turf across the Denver Metro and Douglas County for HOA common areas, corporate office parks, retail shopping centers, metro district land, church campuses, medical offices, and multi-family residential complexes.
+Our recurring care programs cover mowing, edging, trimming, fertilization, aeration, weed control, and seasonal adjustments - all scheduled around Colorado's actual growing season rather than a generic national calendar.

 For HOA boards and property managers, JLS provides the documentation and communication that commercial accounts require.
-Monthly maintenance reports detail work completed, upcoming services, irrigation system status, and any issues identified.
+Monthly reports detail work completed, upcoming services, irrigation system status, and any issues identified.
 Our crews know the difference between a Tuesday mowing schedule for a senior community and a pre-dawn schedule for a retail center that needs lots clean before stores open.
-That attention to the specific needs of each property type is what separates a commercial maintenance contractor from a company that just mows grass.

-Colorado's growing season at Douglas County elevations typically runs from mid-April through mid-October -- roughly 26 weeks of active turf management.
-But commercial lawn maintenance doesn't stop in October.
-Fall cleanup, leaf removal, winterizer applications, and snow management transitions keep commercial properties presentable and safe through the winter months.
-JLS provides true year-round service with a single point of contact for all your property's outdoor needs.
+Colorado's growing season at Douglas County elevations typically runs from mid-April through mid-October, with roughly 26 weeks of active turf care.
+The work continues outside that window through fall cleanup, leaf removal, winterizer applications, and snow management transitions that keep commercial properties presentable and safer through winter.

 Weekly Mowing & Edging